BEST PLACES TO VISIT IN AUSTRALIA

 A stunning nature drive, the road winds through lush rainforest and beside pristine beaches on its 240-kilometer route along Australia’s southern coast.

-If you would like to see Australia’s native koalas in their natural habitat, you can see them at Kennett River by taking a leisurely stroll along a bush path.
+If you would like to see Australia’s native koalas in their natural habitat, you can see them at Kennett River by taking a stroll along a bush path.

 By Jennifer from Australian Travel Family

 Byron Bay is a well-known, beautiful part of Australia’s east coast, located at the top of New South Wales, near Queensland.

 Known for its beautiful beaches and surfing breaks, this seaside town has something for everyone.